Best Practices

 Ownership starts before work begins.
 Define who’s responsible, accountable, consulted, and informed.
 This prevents conflicting feedback and keeps everyone aligned.

-A lack of ownership is a common reason B2B content strategies fail.
+A lack of ownership is one of the most common reasons B2B content strategies fail.
 Teams face competing priorities because no one drives strategy forward.
 Early role-setting protects your workflow from derailment.

 Adopt a gatekeeper mindset